-Gender selection with PGD is piloted during in vitro fertilization (IVF) in Mexico.
+Gender selection Mexico with PGD is completed during assisted reproductive treatment.
+Couples who elect PGD undergo an IVF Mexico/ICSI (intracytoplasmic sperm injection) cycle to create embryos.
+Before the embryos are transferred to the woman’s uterus, genetic analysis is performed to identify embryos that do not carry the chromosome defect.
 While the genetic assembly XX produces a female child, the XY arrangement encompasses a male.
-Your fertility specialist in Mexico transfers the embryos of the desired sex into the uterus.
+Your highly trained fertility specialist in Mexico transfers the embryos of the desired sex into the uterus.

-Undergoing fertility treatments can be a high mountain to climb.
-IVF clinics in Mexico give Intended parents strength and are committed and supportive throughout the process.
+Undergoing fertility treatment can be a high mountain to climb.
+IVF clinics in Mexico and Puerto Vallarta give intended parents strength throughout their journey and are committed and supportive throughout the process.
 Communication is key.

 - Couples who have a family history of diseases, which are passed to the child through the mother.
 Recessive disorders include hemophilia and most neuromuscular dystrophies.
 Dominant disorders include Rhett syndrome and vitamin D–resistant rickets.

-- Couples in which both partners are "carriers" and are at risk for passing on inherited genetic disease to their offspring.
+- Couples in which both partners are ‘carriers’ and are at risk for passing on inherited genetic disorder to their offspring.

 - Women of advanced reproductive age and couples who have had recurrent pregnancy loss due to chromosomal aneuploidy.